sebbekarlsson/framescript/README.md

 > The output is a `html` file that can be opened with your browser.

+> You can also have the output minified by running
+> the command with the `--minify` flag.

 ## Install
 > Clone down the repository and run: